centrahq/api-documentation/pages/06.plugins/15.klaviyo/docs.md

 category: docs
 ---

 Klaviyo is a CRM plugin in Centra.
-The core functionality is sending events to Klaviyo that can be used for transactional emails and email and SMS marketing automation.
+The core functionality is sending events to Klaviyo that can be used for transactional emails and email marketing automation with language based customization.
+In your Klaviyo account, you can apply various advanced segmentation strategies based on event data and customer information that is synchronized from Centra to Klaviyo.

+The recommended setup is a single Klaviyo account and single store plugin for all markets that are enabled in Centra.

 ## Flow